nicolas-zanardo/DEBIAN_SERVER/README.md

 # Install the latest version of PostgreSQL.
 # If you want a specific version, use 'postgresql-12' or similar instead of 'postgresql':
-sudo apt-get -y install postgresql-11 postgresql-doc postgresql-contrib
+sudo apt-get -y install postgresql postgresql-doc postgresql-contrib

 sudo service postgresql start
 sudo -u postgres -i